A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on FPGAs

 \subsection{Ring Oscillator}

-The flexibility of FPGAs enables implementing monitoring techniques directly on the programmable hardware.
-One of the most common approaches to measuring digital signal propagation time is Ring Oscillators (ROs), consisting of an odd number of inverters connected in a ring.
+The flexibility of FPGAs enables the implementation of monitoring techniques directly on the programmable hardware.
+Ring Oscillators (ROs), which consist of an odd number of inverters connected in a ring, are one of the most common approaches to measuring digital signal propagation time.
 RO-based sensors are usually composed of a RO and a frequency-measuring circuit (see \autoref{fig:ro-sensor}).
-The frequency at the output of a RO depends on the inverters' propagation time \(t_p\) and the number of gates \(n\), as shown in \autoref{eq:ro-freq}.
+The frequency at the output of a RO depends -- at a given temperature and voltage -- on the inverter propagation times \(t_p\) and the number of gates \(n\), as shown in \autoref{eq:ro-freq}.

-Zick \etal \cite{oshf-zh} proposed an online sensing method to measure variations in physical parameters.
+Zick \etal \cite{oshf-zh} proposed an online concurrent sensing method to measure variations in physical parameters.
 By using an enhanced RO, an efficient counter, and control logic, the authors developed a compact sensor requiring only 8 Look-Up Tables (LUTs).
 A residue number system ring counter was implemented, as it requires fewer resources than a binary counter.
 The temperature sensitivity of the RO was increased to detect hotspots on the chip.
 RO sensors were placed regularly on a hexagonal tessellation all over the FPGA, together with a softcore, a timer, and a UART.
 The authors measured propagation times and indirectly estimated a transistor current leakage profile, localized dynamic power usage and temperature.